America Needs To Do Away With The Two-Party System [Opinion]

 According to The Ring of Fire Network‘s Josh Gay, “If you are like me, you were underwhelmed with the choices that you were presented with in the ballot box in November.
 I’m not fond of corporate influence in our electoral process, so choosing between a billionaire and a puppet of Goldman-Sachs was not an appealing option for me.”

 What makes the situation even more untenable for a voter-base growing ever more diverse is the lack of options even at lower representative levels.
 Essentially, you and I must either choose Republican or Democratic if we truly want to have some form of representation.
-The third-parties we may agree with more than the major two simply do not have the traction we need to get the representation we deserve.
+The third parties we may agree with more than the major two simply do not have the traction we need to get the representation we deserve.

-In my case, while I typically vote for an independent candidate in presidential elections, when it comes to House and Senate races, the third party groups tend not to have sufficient traction for me to believe my vote will really matter.
+In my case, while I typically vote for an independent candidate in presidential elections, when it comes to House and Senate races, the third-party groups tend not to have sufficient traction for me to believe my vote will really matter.
 If I want to vote for a Green Party or Libertarian candidate, I know that they will most likely lose the race.
 I often still choose them because I want to make a difference somehow, but the effect of my vote is usually null and void.

-In addition to the lack of traction third-parties typically have, the bipartisan nature of American politics means I can’t actually be represented according to my ideal ideology.
+In addition to the lack of traction third parties typically have, the bipartisan nature of American politics means I can’t actually be represented according to my ideal ideology.

 To wit, I support aspects of both the Democratic and Republican platforms, yet I cannot effectively choose a candidate that will support that.
 If I support Obamacare and want it to stay, I cannot vote Republican as more than likely they will work to repeal the Affordable Care Act.
 If I oppose abortion, I cannot vote for Democrats, as their candidates tend to be pro-choice.
 If I value the environment and the well-being of our world, but also support business expansion and economic growth, who then do I pick?
 The end result is a compromise of my ideology, as I must choose the candidate that is the least harmful to the direction I want the country to go.